avit/stockboy/README.md

 [![Build Status](https://travis-ci.org/avit/stockboy.png)][travis]
 [![Code Climate](https://codeclimate.com/github/avit/stockboy.png)][climate]

 Stockboy helps you receive and unpack data onto your shelves.
-You might consider using it to synchronize data exported from external sources, or migrating your own data from legacy systems.
-(TL;DR, Stockboy is a Ruby [DSL][dsl] for doing [ETL][etl].)
+It provides a DSL for configuring data processing pipelines.
+You might consider using it to synchronize data exported from external sources, as part of an [ETL][etl] workflow, or migrating your own data from legacy systems.

 Full documentation available at [rdoc.info/gems/stockboy][rdoc]